 The KardiaMobile EKG Monitor by AliveCor is technically not a smartwatch but works on the same one-lead electrocardiogram principles.
 Clinically validated and compatible with iOS and Android, it detects Atrial Fibrillation, bradycardia, and tachycardia.
 The results are displayed directly in the companion app.
-It only takes 30 seconds to record an FDA cleared electrocardiogram.
-This small and easy-to-carry device is a great alternative for those who want to benefit from heart rate monitoring without investing or wearing a smartwatch.
+It only takes 30 seconds to record an FDA-cleared electrocardiogram.
+This small and easy-to-carry device is a great alternative for those who want to benefit from heart rate monitoring without investing in or wearing a smartwatch.
 AliveCor also offers a 6-lead device, the AliveCor KardiaMobile 6L, that we reviewed and considered a game-changer for portable ECG.

 KardiaMobile by AliveCor

 To know more

 The electrocardiogram is one of the easiest and most informative clinical investigations in medicine.
 According to the American Heart Foundation, an electrocardiogram “measures the electrical activity of the heartbeat.”
 The heart will generate an electrical impulse that will flow from the atria to the ventricles to beat.
 Cardiologists can define the heart’s health status by measuring the time it takes for the electrical signals to propagate and their intensity.

 The gold standard EKG uses 12 electrodes (12-lead electrodes) positioned around the heart and the torso.
 Without entering into too many details, only six of them will be on the torso (precordial), and the other six will be called limb electrodes.